 Status: Ongoing

-Summary: Norwegian citizen Andrea Kroksnes filed a federal lawsuit against the Museum of Modern Art and its Queens affiliate, MoMA PS1, alleging negligence after a large wall-mounted panel fell and struck her while she was seated in a screening room during the 2022 exhibition "Jumana Manna: Middle Ghost."
+Summary: Norwegian citizen Andrea Kroksnes filed a federal lawsuit against the Museum of Modern Art and its Queens affiliate, MoMA PS1, alleging negligence after a large wall-mounted sound panel fell and struck her while she was seated in a screening room during the 2022 exhibition "Jumana Manna: Middle Ghost."
 The complaint claims Kroksnes suffered an acute concussion and chronic post-concussion syndrome resulting in permanent disability, pain and mental anguish.
 She is seeking more than $150,000 in damages, plus additional relief, for alleged failures by both institutions to properly secure and supervise the installation.

 Art Ownership and Possession Disputes